kemitchell/west-span-agreement/CONTRIBUTING.md

 Automated Testing
 -----------------

 The project utilizes software to check revisions for technical and other errors.
+Checks also ensure that each provision of the form addresses one or more factual scenarios, which in turn reference one or more sources.
 [Travis CI](https://travis-ci.org) will run these checks for you when you open a pull request.
+A maintainer will assist you in adding any additional scenarios or reference sources needed to keep the agreement rigorously founded.

 Style and Structure
 -------------------